 Charlotte Tidswell his guardian was an ex-mistress of Charles Howard the Eleventh Duke of Norfolk and was extremely ambitious for her child.
 However Edmund was a wilful boy and lived for many years as a stray fighting her example.

-1804: At the age of fifteen Kean set out on his own to go on the stage and joined Samuel Jerrold’s company in Sheerness, Kent for fifteen shillings a week.
+1804: At the age of fifteen Kean sets out on his own to go on the stage and joins Samuel Jerrold’s company in Sheerness, Kent for fifteen shillings a week.
 He was to become a strolling player for the next ten years working on tragedies, comedies, opera and pantomime.

 The theatrical style then in fashion was that of its leading exponent John Phillip Kemble who was tall and good looking and had a deliberate eloquent delivery.
 Kean was small with a harsh voice and had to adapt his own style rather than compete with Kemble.